Accounting1

 Think of it like this.
 Using a perpetual inventory system would be like having a live video feed of your stock room.
 You’ll be able to see exactly what you have at any given moment.
 A periodic inventory system would be like if you took a photo of your stock room at regular intervals.
 You’d be making estimations on what you have on hand based on the last photo that was taken.
 Sure, you could make an educated guess based on past photos, but there is no way of knowing for sure.

 Keep in mind you should still run full inventory counts under a perpetual inventory system, but you can drastically reduce their frequency.
 The bulk of the work is done at the transactional level — recording things as they happen.
 Cycle counts conducted under a perpetual inventory system are just a way to verify stock levels against your database.
 Having a fully barcoded inventory system makes the tracking process accurate and easy.
-When you purchase, sell, or move a product, you can scan the corresponding barcode into inventory software like inFlow Cloud.
+When you purchase, sell, or move a product, you can scan the corresponding barcode into inventory software like inFlow Inventory.
 This process ties the product to a particular set of orders and gives you complete traceability.

 Larger businesses with high sales volumes, multiple locations, and extensive inventory lists should always use a perpetual inventory system.